Sinus Pressure and Excess Mucus:

 - use some natural disinfectant in the water.
 For example, eucalyptus

-- Large doses of vitamin C--3 to 4 grams a day--can act as a natural antihistamine; if you have kidney problems check this with your doctor
+- Large doses of vitamin C--3 to 4 grams a day--can act as a natural antihistamine; if I had kidney problems I would check this with my doctor

 - Drink herbal tea made from echinacea or astragalus, they can help to prevent sinus infections

-- If the degree of sinus pressure caused by the allergic reaction is very severe you may want to:
+- If the degree of sinus pressure caused by the allergic reaction is very severe I may want to:

-- initially you can get close to the items you suspect, breathe deeply and see what happens
+- I get close to the items I suspect, breathe deeply and see what happens

-- if you get a noticeable reaction--itchy eyes, sneezing, sinuses tighten, coughing, etc.
+- if I get a noticeable reaction--itchy eyes, sneezing, sinuses tighten, coughing, etc.

-- then decide whether you should see an allergy specialist or not
+- then I decide whether I should see an allergy specialist or not

 - skin allergy tests can then be performed on those suspected items

-- if the allergic reaction is severe the treatment of choice is allergy injections to desensitize the body
+- if the allergic reaction is severe the relief of choice is allergy injections to desensitize the body

-- Rest and relax all you can to help the immune system do its job
+- Rest and relax all I can to help the immune system do its job

 - to excrete toxins from the body